-The interior has a Latin cross plan and in the transept you’ll find two side chapels: on the left is the chapel of the Holy Sacrament, and on the right is the chapel of the Conception of Mary.
-The frescoes in both chapels were lost during World War II.
-Originally, the nave was covered by a very fine, gilded wooden ceiling, completed between 1610 and 1614.
-Seven paintings, salvaged from the bombings and repositioned in a simplified structure, are now on the ceiling, which brings back a sense of what the original layout was like.
-Between 1619 and 1623, Jacopo Ligozzi, Domenico Cresti (known as Il Passignano) and Jacopo Chimenti (known as l’Empoli) created three large paintings depicting Saint Francis receiving the Christ child from the Virgin Mary; the Assumption of the Virgin and the Glorification of Saint Julia.
+The interior is arranged in a Latin-cross plan and two side chapels can be found in the transept: to the left is the Chapel of the Holy Sacrament and to the right, the Chapel of the Immaculate Conception.
+The frescoes in both chapels were lost during the Second World War.
+The nave was originally covered by a precious wooden rooftop, carved and gilded – made between 1610 and 1614 – which included seven paintings that were saved from the bombings and moved to a much simpler structure that recreates the works’ original setting.
+Between 1619 and 1623, Jacopo Ligozzi, Domenico Cresti, known as il Passignano, and Jacopo Chimenti, known as l’Empoli, created three large paintings depicting St. Francis receiving the Virgin’s child, the Assumption of the Virgin and the Apotheosis of St. Julia.

 In 2006, during events tied to the bicentennial of the Livorno diocese, Fra Angelico’s Christ Crowned with Thorns was placed in the cathedral.
 The same year, a monumental portal was installed in the façade, made by Antonio Vinciguerra and depicting the most important episodes in the city’s history.